John-Abbott-College/6A6-Notes/labs/Lab3.md

  **✨ Test your understanding** Is it possible to serialize an object inside the Preferences?

-## Exercise 2 (1pt) - Reading an embedded file
+## Exercise 4 - Reading an embedded file

-1. Open the `InfoPage.xaml`and inspect the UI elements

-2. This page will serve as a placeholder for a static text contained in the `Files/InfoText.txt` file
+1. The`InfoPage.xaml`will serve as a placeholder for a static text contained in the `Files/InfoText.txt` file

 3. Open your `MSBuild` file and add the file as an `EmbeddedResource`